Code signing certificates ensure that code cannot be tampered with. They prevent malicious tampering with code to protect end-users.

 TLS certificates cannot be used for code signing.
 You must use separate certificates for code signing and for TLS.

-Code signing certificates are used to encrypt software, whereas TLS certificates are used to encrypt connections on a website.
+Code signing certificates are used to digitally sign code and guarantee its integrity from the time of signing, while TLS certificates encrypt communication between a client and server.
 However, both are used to protect end-users and companies.

 If you don’t use these certificates, end-users will get warning messages that could prevent them from using your services.